Now if you have decided to become a book editor, you’ve made a great choice as there are many advantages and many successful editors.

-That’s why all the publishing house assigns an editor for the book just after receiving the manuscript.
+That’s why all publishing houses assign an editor for the book just after receiving the manuscript.

-Due to that, there is a great scope for the editor in this industry.
+Due to that, there is immense scope for the editor in this industry.

-So before I answer you how you can become a book editor, there are few questions that I will clear first.
+So before I answer you how you can become a book editor, there are few questions that I will answer first.

 Is book editing a Good Career choice

 Well, this will be your next question before you start your career as an editor.

 So if you have ever seen a good editor you already know the answer.

 Yes, book editing is a good career choice.

 If you choose to be a book editor you can make a handsome amount of money per month.